 Second, medications work.
 We are a long way from phen-fen.
 Also, stopping medications work.
 Common medications like antihistamines are often significant contributors to weight gain.
 Obesity medicine physicians have a long list of medications that we often stop or change at the first visit as “low hanging fruit.” *

 Finally, retrograde neuroplasticity works.
 It specifically overcomes attrition.
 Plainly said, changes made to the body will modify the brain.
 This is the opposite of what we have been doing all along.
 “Change starts from within,” “mind over matter,” and “no pain, no gain,” were all misdirected sentiments.
 It is not surprising that we have such a high failure rate with our current approach when we come to the realization that it is literally backwards, that success follows change from the outside-in.
-By applying the principles of retrograde neuroplasticity, subjects sustain their weight loss, and do so at a pace that translates to 30% of their body weight/year for BMIs greater than 30.

 And what are those principles?
 Attention to recovery, flexibility in diet and exercise, and the C-PASS principles: Capacity, Progress (not perfection), Accountability, Self-monitoring, and Stimulus control.
 These are the things you can do at home to directly address the body’s response that would otherwise make you quit.
 It’s like taking an anti-anxiety pill so you can make it through an MRI.
 See you again soon!

 * Do not stop medications on your own.
 Talk with your doctor please.